BBVA/mirrorgate-jenkins-builds-collector/README.md

     mvn test

-Create an HPI file to install in Jenkins (HPI file will be in `target/mirrorGate-publisher.hpi`).
+Create an HPI file to install in Jenkins (HPI file will be in `target/mirrorgate-publisher.hpi`).

     mvn clean package

 If build fails due to a maven error that looks like this:

-`[ERROR] Failed to execute goal on project mirrorGate-publisher: Could not resolve dependencies for project org.jenkins-ci.plugins:mirrorGate-publisher:hpi:1.3-SNAPSHOT: Could not find artifact com.capitalone.dashboard:core:jar:2.0.2-SNAPSHOT in anonymous (https://mycompany.nexus.com/nexus/content/groups/CLM) -> [Help 1][ERROR]`
+`[ERROR] Failed to execute goal on project mirrorgate-publisher: Could not resolve dependencies for project org.jenkins-ci.plugins:mirrorgate-publisher:hpi:1.3-SNAPSHOT: Could not find artifact com.capitalone.dashboard:core:jar:2.0.2-SNAPSHOT in anonymous (https://mycompany.nexus.com/nexus/content/groups/CLM) -> [Help 1][ERROR]`

 Clone MirrorGate root, `cd` to `core`, and do `mvn clean install` before building this plugin.